Showing posts with label IOW. Show all posts

 This information was repeated in St Mary's Church, Itchen Stoke.
 A beautiful church on a hill that we had seen in the distance earlier and would see again shortly as we headed back to Winchester.

 If you look closely, you can spy St Marys.
 We paused once more to enjoy a wood carpeted with Primroses.
-Then headed to another hidden gem - this time overlooking the whole of Winchester - St Giles.

 It was funny to think it would take us less than 4 minutes to drop from here to that tiny statue in the city's centre.
 Another benefit of taking a bike.